dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 # I**ntroduction**

-The purpose of this tool is to give users the opportunity to immerse in a water user role and experiment with a Lake Mead Water Bank based on the Principles of Divide reservoir inflow, Subtract evaporation, and Users withdraw and conserve within their available water, others choices, and real-time discussion of choices.
-Two secondary purposes are:
+The purpose of this tool is to give users the opportunity to immerse in water user roles and experiment with a Lake Mead Water Bank.
+The Bank works on the principles of **A) Divide reservoir inflow**, **B) Subtract evaporation**, and **C) Users withdraw and conserve within their available water**, others choices, and real-time discussion of choices.
+We see uses of the tool for two purposes:.
+We see use of the tool for two purposes:

--   As researchers we want to learn *Why* basin partners choose assumptions and *how* extreme; *Why* and *how* basin partners manage their risk of uncertain future water supply; *Which* new insights they take from a model session.
+-   As researchers we want to learn *Why* basin partners choose assumptions and *how* extreme; *Why* and *how* basin partners articulate their risk of uncertain future water supply and manage their vulnerability; and *Which* new insights they take from a model session.

--   Provoke discussion about new alternatives for Colorado River management post 2026.
+-   Provoke discussion about new alternatives for Colorado River management post 2026 and their possible benefits to:

-A water bank may jetson the need for increasing mandatory Lower Basin water shortages tied to declining system storage.
-The water bank may also help stabilize and recover Lake Mead storage for conditions of low reservoir storage and inflow.
-The water bank may additionally increases water user autonomy to manage their vulnerability to water shortages more independently of other users while leverage prior negotiations and decrease conflicts post 2026.
+    -   Stabilize and recover reservoir storage under conditions of low storage *and* low inflow, and

+    -   Give users more autonomy to manage their vulnerability to water shortages.

 This document provides context information for each individual and group choice within the immersive model.
 The document also explains how choices build on